deeptools/deepTools/docs/content/help_faq.rst

 If you indicated 3 clusters for k-means clustering, enter here: C1, C2, C3 &rarr; instead of the full default label ("cluster 1"), the heatmap will be labeled with the abbreviations.

-In the command line, use the --regionsLabel option to define your customized names.
+In the command line, use the `--regionsLabel` option to define your customized names.

 How can I manually specify several groups of regions (instead of clustering)?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you would like to compare the profiles and heatmaps for different groups of regions that you specified yourself, you need to tell computeMatrix to assess the BED file of regions accordingly.
-In Galaxy, you should add one BED file per group (i.e. genes.bed, exons.bed, introns.bed) while on the command line you should have just one BED file total with hashed lines indicating the end of a group.
-For more details, see the step-by-step-description [here](https://github.com/fidelram/deepTools/wiki/Visualizations#1st-example-heatmap-with-all-genes-scaled-to-the-one-size-and-user-specified-groups-of-genes).
+Simply specify multiple BED files (e.g., genes.bed, exons.bed and introns.bed).
+This works both in Galaxy and on the command line.

 What do I have to pay attention to when working with a draft version of a genome?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are working with sequences from a genome that is not included in our standard descriptions, you need to pay attention to two sets of data that you might need using deepTools:
+If your genome isn't included in our standard dataset then you'll need the following:

 1. **Effective genome size** - this is mostly needed for [bamCoverage][] and [bamCompare][], see [below](#effGenomeSize) for details
 2. **Reference genome sequence in 2bit format** - this is needed for [computeGCbias][], see [below](#2bit) for details